- Business Transformation

 The Committee meets regularly and may amend formularies and preferred drug lists quarterly — in January, April, July, and October.

 What is prior authorization?

-FutureScripts requires prior authorization of certain covered drugs that have been approved by the Food and Drug Administration (FDA) for specific medical conditions.
-The approval criteria was developed and endorsed by the FutureScripts Pharmacy and Therapeutics Committee and is based on scientific and clinical evidence and information from the FDA’s current medical literature.
+Prior authorization is required for certain covered drugs that have been approved by the U.S. Food and Drug Administration (FDA) for specific medical conditions.
+The approval criteria was developed and endorsed by the Pharmacy and Therapeutics Committee and is based on scientific and clinical evidence and information from the FDA’s current medical literature.

 If the request cannot be approved by applying established review criteria, a medical director will review the request.
 Without this approval, drugs requiring prior authorization will not be covered at a retail or mail-order pharmacy.

 What are your procedures for safe prescribing?